jotd666/jst/readme.txt

 - CD32 machines with HD & fastmem (Terrible Fire boards with CF cards)
 - Emulated hard disk files (on Raspberry Pi through HappiGA, where the keys are a nuisance sometimes)
-- Kickstart 1.3/CDTV machines with HD & fastmem (where it's the only option to run whdload slaves)
+- Kickstart 1.3 machines with HD & fastmem (where it's the only option to run whdload slaves)
+- CDTV stock machines (where it's the only option ATM to run some whdload slaves).
+There's a big memory restriction and you can't quit without rebooting, but a lot of low-memory & small games can be run (examples: Arkanoid 1 & 2, Silkworm), running the games from a burned bootable CD-ROM

 Howto: